 Are the agents you interview simply looking for a paycheck?
 Or do they genuinely want to help customers?
 Those who want to help others thrive are motivated intrinsically – by passion – rather than by money or perks.

 Intrinsic motivators are the drivers people need for success and longevity in their jobs.
 A paycheck is great, but it doesn’t have staying power.
 Ask questions that determine WHY a person wants to work in a contact center, and cut ‘em loose after the first interview if you can’t see past dollar signs in their eyes.

 Hire people who are empathetic and good communicators.

-A person’s empathy and communication skills can be improved with the right coaching, sure, but they are inherent traits people have.
+You can improve a person’s empathy and communication skills with the right coaching, sure, but they are inherent traits people have.
 That means you can coach someone to be more empathetic and a better communicator, but you can’t muster these traits out of thin air.
 Top-performing customer service agents are empathetic, phenomenal communicators.
 The central purpose of customer service is problem-solving to help others.
 It’s a service-minded, heart-driven role.
-The best service is provided by agents who feel the pain others have and communicate their understanding of that pain when a customer has a problem.
+The best agents feel the pain others have and communicate their understanding of that pain when a customer has a problem.

 Hire constant learners.

 Customer service should be a highly trained profession.
 No matter what product or service your company sells, there are always frequent changes to keep up with.
 That’s what it takes to stay viable in today’s always-in-flux market.
 Your agents need to know the ins-and-outs of not only your product or service, but your company and your industry, too.